Introduction :

 B. Arenaceous rocks : These rocks particle size range are between 1/16 - 2 mm ,i.e; sand size.
 Arenaceous rocks also known as arenite.
 They are transported in saltation.

-Orthochemical sedimentary rocks, also known as chemical sedimentary rocks, are a type of sedimentary rock that forms through direct chemical precipitation or bio- chemical precipitation within the basin .
-Unlike clastic rocks, which are composed of particles derived from the erosion and transportation of pre-existing rocks, orthochemical sedimentary rocks form through the precipitation of dissolved minerals.
-Orthochemical rocks, also known as non- clastic rocks.
+Orthochemical sedimentary rocks also known as chemical sedimentary and non-clastic rocks that form through direct chemical precipitation or bio-chemical precipitation within the basin.
+Unlike clastic rocks, orthochemical sedimentary rocks form through the precipitation of dissolved minerals.

 The formation of orthochemical sedimentary rocks typically occurs in environments where there is an abundant supply of dissolved minerals in water.
 These minerals can precipitate out of the water due to a variety of factors such as evaporation, changes in temperature or pressure, or chemical reactions between different solutions.

-Common examples of orthochemical sedimentary rocks include limestone, dolomite, gypsum, and evaporates .
+Examples - limestone, dolomite, gypsum, and evaporates.
 Limestone, for instance, forms from the precipitation of calcium carbonate (CaCO3) from water, often in marine environments.
 Dolomite forms through the replacement of calcium carbonate in limestone by magnesium, resulting in the mineral dolomite (CaMg(CO3)2).
 Gypsum is another example, formed from the precipitation of calcium sulfate (CaSO4) from evaporating water.

 Orthochemical sedimentary rocks can exhibit a wide range of textures and structures, depending on the specific conditions of their formation.
 They may contain characteristic features such as crystalline textures, layered structures, and distinctive mineral compositions.